martinschilliger/Enei/README.md

 1. Commit the changes to git: `git add .`, `git commit -m "My message"`
 2. Create a new version: `npm version major|minor|patch`
 3. Push Commits and Tags: `git push origin main --follow-tags`
+4. GitHub will create a new container-image 🚀

 ### Install dependencies